donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | below      | –1.0         | –5.0        | –1.0 + 0.2 × (–5.0) = –2.0 |
 | follow        | –3.5         | –3.8        | –3.5 + 0.2 × (–3.8) = –4.26 |

-> *Note: The numbers here are illustrative.
-In practice additional context and scaling would favor the correct token "Fallot"; additionally, rare words are likely split into multiple tokens but the intuition remains the same.*
+> *Note: These values are illustrative.
+In practice, rare medical terms may be split across multiple tokens, but the principle remains the same, the domain model's confidence helps disambiguate uncertain acoustic predictions.*

-"Fallot" now has the highest combined score.

 **Final Corrected Output:**
-"The procedure was medically necessary for the treatment of claimant's Tetralogy of Fallot."✔️
+Since "Fallot" now has the highest combined score the final output reads: "The procedure was medically necessary for the treatment of claimant's Tetralogy of Fallot."✔️

 This illustrates how **domain-aware shallow fusion** could potentially improve ASR output in specialized contexts.